 In Roman mythology, Minerva (Greek euivalent Athena) was the goddess of strategic warfare and wisdom.
 Unlike Mars, the Roman equivalent of Ares, she wasn’t a patron of violence but only presided over defensive war.
 She was also the virgin goddess of medicine, poetry, music, commerce and crafts and is usually depicted with an owl, a symbol of her association with wisdom.

 Minerva was a highly prominent deity in Roman mythology, appearing in many well-known myths such as the myth in which she cursed Medusa by turning her into a gorgon, protected Odysseus by changing his appearance several times and assisted the hero Heracles in slaying the Hydra.
 She was always revered as an important god in Roman mythology.

 Odin (Norse God)

-Son of Bor and Bestla, the giantess, Odin was the great god of war, battle, death, healing and wisdom in Norse mythology.
+Son of Bor and Bestla, Odin was the great god of war, battle, death, healing and wisdom in Norse mythology.
 He was a widely revered Norse god famously known as the ‘All-Father’.
 Odin was the husband of Frigg, the Norse goddess of marriage, and the father of Thor, the famous god of thunder.
 Even today, Odin remains a prominent god among the Germanic peoples.